CaptivatingCatz/CaptivatingCatz/README.md

 ### Hi there 👋

 Welcome to my github profile.
-CaptivatingCatz is my personal brand where i make content around video games, development, crypto and music.
-Feel free to reach out if you have questions or comments.

 <!--
 **CaptivatingCatz/CaptivatingCatz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.